devale/AOC2020/README.md

 ## Day 12: Rain Risk
 good to find a bit easier day in between, as i got lagging behind a bit on the more difficult days.
 This day got me back into the radials vs degrees and cos/sin/tan calculations by navigating based on direct instructions (part 1) and on waypoint instructions (part 2).
 Good fun!

+## Day 13: Shuttle Search
+part 2 proved really challenging to optimize for performance. the end result was in the trillions so brute force looping was out of the question.
+By applying some smart skipping of values, using properties of primes, we could increment/step each number (to test) with its previous number.

+## Day 14: Docking Data
+learned about converting ints to binary values (format) and back (int). part 2: learned about itertools.product to generate combinations.